kriskwiatkowski/TEE-TLS-delegator/README.md

 ### Problem description

-Typically, a TLS server uses a Certificate and associated Private Key in order to sign TLS session.
+Typically, a TLS server uses a Certificate and associated Private Key to sign TLS session.
 From now on I'll call this Private Key a "traffic- private-key".
-Both certificate and traffic-private-key form a asymmetric cryptographic key-pair.
+Both certificate and traffic-private-key form an asymmetric cryptographic key-pair.
 Revealing the traffic-private-key makes it possible to perform men-in-the-middle type of attacks.
 Typically traffic-private-key is stored on the server's hard disk.
-Even if traffic-private-key is stored in encrypted form, at some point HTTPS server needs to have a possibility to decrypt it in order to use for signing.
-It means that at runtime the key in plaintext will be available in a memory of a HTTPS process.
-At this point attacker with an access to the machine may be able to dump memory of the process and learn the traffic-private-key.
+Even if traffic-private-key is stored in encrypted form, at some point HTTPS server needs to have a possibility to decrypt it to use for signing.
+It means that at runtime the key in the plaintext will be available in memory of an HTTPS process.
+At this point attacker with access to the machine may be able to dump the memory of the process and learn the traffic-private-key.

-Hence, server operators need to take special care in order to make sure traffic-private-keys are not revealed.
+Hence, server operators need to take special care to make sure traffic-private-keys are not revealed.

-This situation gets more complicated in cases when server operator and domain owner are 2 different entities.
-For example in case of CDN, TLS offloading happens on the edge system - which often is a completely different machine than actual application server.
-Also it is often the case that servers (physical machines) of CDN provider are spread over the world and are located in remote data centers.
-Those data centers may be owned by multiple different entities.
+This situation gets more complicated in cases when a server operator and domain owner are 2 different entities.
+For example in the case of CDN, TLS offloading happens on the edge system - which often is a completely different machine than the actual application server.
+Also, it is often the case that servers (physical machines) of CDN provider are spread over the world and are located in remote data centres.
+Those data centres may be owned by multiple different entities.

-In such situations, problem of ensuring that the traffic-private-key is not copied and used by an attacker may be challenging and not obvious to solve.
-Clients of the CDN may also be concerned about idea of spreading the traffic-private-key over the world.
+In such situations, the problem of ensuring that the traffic-private-key is not copied and used by an attacker may be challenging and not obvious to solve.
+Clients of the CDN may also be concerned about the idea of spreading the traffic-private-key over the world.

-### Solution proposed
+### Our proposal

-For brevity I'm assuming server uses only TLS 1.3 as specified in [RFC8446], but solution can be adapted to any version of TLS.
+For brevity, I'm assuming server uses only TLS 1.3 as specified in [RFC8446], but the solution can be adapted to any version of TLS.

-The idea is to perform TLS session signing inside Trusted Execution Environment.
+The idea is to perform TLS session signing inside the Trusted Execution Environment.
 The traffic-private-key will be accessible only to TEE.
-Additionally, solution ensures that key is stored in encrypted form in trusted storage.
-The storage is bound to the physical machine and hence copy of the storage can’t be used on some different machine.
+Additionally, the solution ensures that the key is stored in encrypted form in trusted storage.
+The storage is bound to the physical machine and hence a copy of the storage can’t be used on some different machine.

-The solution as implemented in the PoC and described below is based on ARM TrustZone and it uses open sourced TEE called OP-TEE (see [OP-TEE]), sources of OP-TEE are stored on github (see [OP-TEE-SRC]).
-OP-TEE was driven by the fact that author is quite familiar with environment nevertheless it can be implemented with other TEEs which provide device bound trusted storage.
-Author is convinced that Intel SGX with Asylo would be better choice here.
-Solution makes also heavy use of BoringSSL for handling with TLS traffic.
+The solution as implemented in the PoC and described below is based on ARM TrustZone and it uses open-sourced TEE called OP-TEE (see [OP-TEE]), sources of OP-TEE are stored on GitHub (see [OP-TEE-SRC]).
+OP-TEE was driven by the fact that the author is quite familiar with the environment nevertheless it can be implemented with other TEEs which provide device bound trusted storage.
+The author is convinced that Intel SGX with Asylo would be a better choice here.
+The solution makes also heavy use of BoringSSL for handling with TLS traffic.

-Points below describe implementation in more details:
+Points below describe the implementation in more details:

-1. Key provisioning server
+1. The key provisioning server

     It is assumed that machine is initially provisioned with a software which acts as a server for traffic-private-key provisioning.

-    In order to install traffic-private-key on a machine, operator connects to key provisioning server and sends the traffic-private-key to be installed on the machine.
+    To install traffic-private-key on a machine, the operator connects to the key provisioning server and sends the traffic-private-key to be installed on the machine.
 This operation is done over TLS connection which uses client authentication.
-Possition of some form of TLS provisioning is required by the operator.
-Key provisioning server must be able to verify provisioning key, hence verification-provisioning-key is also preinstalleld.
+Position of some form of TLS provisioning is required by the operator.
+The key provisioning server must be able to verify provisioning key, hence verification-provisioning-key is also preinstalled.

     After sucessuful TLS authentication, operator sends a pair of traffic-private-key and domain name for which the key must be used.
     This pair is installed on secure storage which accessible from TEE